Ada-Developers-Academy/core-unit-1/functions-continued/practice-functions-continued.md

 * title: Functions, continued
 ### !question

-Create a function named `doubles`.
+Create a function named `double`.
 It has one parameter, `input`.
 If `input` is a number, the function should double `input` and return it.
 If `input` is a string, the function should concatenate `input` twice together.

 | Example arguments | Example return value           |
 | ----------------- | ------------------------------ |